groue/GRDBObjc/README.md

 GRDB and FMDB usually behave exactly in the same manner.
 When there are differences, GRDBObjc favors FMDB compatibility over native GRDB behavior.

 Yet some FMDB features have not yet been ported to GRDBObjc.
-This includes support for custom SQL functions, for example.
+Please open a [pull request](https://github.com/groue/GRDBObjc/pulls) if some API you need is missing.

 Jump to the class you're interested into: